 Field-hunting tip

-Look in high-grade metamorphic rocks such as granulites and pelitic schists country — that is the host setting where sapphirine typically forms.
+Look in high-grade metamorphic rocks such as granulites and pelitic schists country, the host setting where sapphirine typically forms.
 If you start seeing sillimanite, cordierite, garnet in float, you are in the right ground.
 Field specimens usually show a tabular crystals, granular aggregates, massive habit, so train your eye for that shape before scanning the outcrop.